-We would love to hear from you and your thoughts as you spend time with the Ord, Nebraska - An Entrepreneurial Community story.
+We would love to hear from you and your thoughts as you spend time with this paper, Ord, Nebraska - An Entrepreneurial Community and the accompanying resources found on our website's resource library.
 Reach out to us at e2 by contacting Don Macke at don@e2mail.org.